 - The Clock Watchdog Timeout Windows 11 blue screen error can arise because of faulty RAM modules, corrupted hardware drivers, or an overclocked CPU.

-- Windows 11 includes a few built-in system maintenance tools that can feasibly fix the Clock Watchdog Timeout error.
+- Windows 11 includes a few built-in system maintenance tools that can fix the Clock Watchdog Timeout error.

 - You might also need to check for device driver errors to resolve the issue for good.